Ivan Toney: Al Ahli

 On 30 August 2024, it was announced that Toney had completed a transfer to Saudi Pro League club Al Ahli, by signing a contract until 2028 for a reported fee of £40m.
 In his debut season, he won the AFC Champions League Elite with his club, securing their first-ever title in the competition.
+He finished as his club's top scorer with 23 league goals, ranking second overall behind Cristiano Ronaldo.
+The following season, he scored in a 2–1 Champions League semi-final victory over Vissel Kobe, helping secure his club's place in a consecutive final.

 International career

 In March 2021, it was reported that Toney would be called up to the Jamaican national team, as part of a plan by the Jamaica Football Federation to purposely target a number of English-born players for call ups to increase the nation's chances of qualifying for the 2022 FIFA World Cup.
 Jamaica Football Federation president Michael Ricketts claimed that Toney was in the process of acquiring a Jamaican passport to play for the nation.
 Despite this, Toney reportedly rejected Jamaica's call, as he harboured an ambition to represent his country of birth.

 On 15 September 2022, Toney received his first call up to the England national team for 2022–23 UEFA Nations League fixtures against Italy and Germany, remaining an unused substitute.
 On 16 March 2023, he was called up to the squad for the first two matches of England's UEFA Euro 2024 qualifying campaign.
 He made his debut on 26 March in a 2–0 victory against Ukraine at Wembley Stadium, coming on as an 81st-minute substitute for Harry Kane.
 On 26 March 2024, Toney scored his first international goal, on his first international start, scoring a penalty in the 17th minute of a 2–2 draw with Belgium at Wembley in a friendly.

 He was named in England's 26-man squad for UEFA Euro 2024.
 He made his tournament debut in the round of 16 against Slovakia, coming on as a substitute in stoppage time.
 In the first minute of extra time, he assisted captain Harry Kane's winning goal with a header across goal.

 In the quarter-final against Switzerland, Toney replaced Kane in the 20th minute of extra-time and scored the team's fourth kick of the penalty shootout as England won 5–3.

-On 23 May 2025, new manager Thomas Tuchel recalled Toney to the national team with Tuchel stating that he gave Phil Foden a rest.
+On 22 May 2025, new manager Thomas Tuchel recalled Toney to the national team with Tuchel stating that he gave Phil Foden a rest.
 He returned to playing for England during the 3–1 defeat against Senegal on 10 June that year.

+On 22 May 2026, in a controversial decision, Toney was selected by Tuchel in his 26-man squad to represent England in the 2026 FIFA World Cup.
+Despite scoring 42 goals across all competitions during the season, his selection was criticised by some pundits due to his move to the Saudi Pro League.